Paul Sandby: Life and work

-Sandby was born in Nottingham, and baptised there in 1731, although his date of birth has traditionally been given as 1725.
+Paul Sandby was born in Nottingham, and baptised there in 1731, although his date of birth has traditionally been given as 1725.
 In 1745 he moved to London where he followed his brother Thomas in obtaining an appointment in the military drawing department at the Tower of London.
-Following the suppression of the Jacobite rebellion of 1745, Sandby was employed to assist in the military survey of the new road to Fort George, and of the northern and western parts of the Highlands, under the direction of Colonel David Watson.
-He was later appointed draughtsman to the survey.

 While undertaking this commission, which included preparing designs for new bridges and fortifications, he began producing watercolour landscapes documenting the changes in Scotland since the rebellion, and making sketches of Scottish events such as the hanging in Edinburgh of soldier-turned-forger John Young in 1751.
 When in Edinburgh, he started sketching and drawing the landscapes of the city and was said to have to carried a copy of Theatrum Scotia in his pockets.
 One such sketching in the form of engraving, West View of the City of Edinburgh, is now displayed in the Scottish National Gallery of Modern Art.